 The importance of cleanliness has been taught to us since childhood, but we always kept a deaf ear to it and threw trash on the road, littered around, and let waste be wherever it is, instead of throwing it in the bin.
 Home Grown brands were encouraged with the launch of Swachh Bharat Mission to help the government of India make a difference in this field.
 Companies like Clean India Ventures introduced new technologies, GoClean, that treat and reduce organic waste to organic manure.

 3. Improved Health:

-The major reason behind the deaths of thousands in our country was due to living in unhygienic conditions, which had a financial impact on them in terms of expenditure and potential revenue earning.
+The major reason for the deaths of thousands in our country was due to living in unhygienic conditions, which had a financial impact on them in terms of expenditure and potential revenue earning.
 The introduction of the Swachh Bharat Mission had and has a positive impact on India’s health care sector.
-Various facilities were applauded for implementing techniques to remove garbage from their premises and encouraging a clean, healthy and sustainable environment.
-Big and renowned temples installed temple waste management GoClean(Green Waste Reprocessor) machines at their premises to reduce and convert the offerings (chadhawas) into organic manure, improving the health of beggars or vendors living in the vicinity.
+Various facilities were applauded for implementing techniques to remove garbage from their premises and encouraging a clean, healthy, and sustainable environment.
+Big and renowned temples installed temple waste management GoClean(Green Waste Reprocessor) machines at their premises to reduce and convert the offerings (Chadha was) into organic manure, improving the health of beggars or vendors living in the vicinity.

 There are more transformative ways in which Swachh Bharat Mission has influenced the way we live and the way we treat the garbage that we throw out.
 India is still way behind on the list of cleanliness, but every step that we are taking is bridging the gap towards a better and sustainable future.
 Slowly, but steadily we are moving towards a garbage-free nation!